KindleModding/Detour/README.md

 6. Delete .active_content_sandbox, reboot once complete.
 7. Run the store again, profit!

+### Non-MTP 5.18.1+

+- Follow the above steps but make sure to use a `Detour-Fat.zip` which contains more files to slow deletion.

+### MTP 5.18.1+

+- Use KAT.

 To ever update the loader if it has an update, delete .active_content_sandbox & reboot to force it to re-fetch.

+## Removal

+- Open Detour, press the three dots, click "Uninstall".